wmiellet/wmiellet.github.io/README.md

 [serotyping agreement plot](https://wmiellet.github.io/serotype_ranking4.html).

 ## Limitations
 While combining two genetic markers (particularly those belonging to different connectivity networks) can improve the specificity of molecular detection, the proposed method has a number of limitations.
 Importantly, diagnostic specificity can be excquisitely monitored but not controlled for when due to subgroup variation in bacterial composition, a specimen type exhibits lack of conditional dependence.
 In such instances, investigators can consider to redesign molecular targets in an attempt to improve diagnostic specificity or utilize alternative approaches, such a microfluidics-mediated linkage analysis [7].
-Furthermore... <i>assay-level confidence vs sample-level confidence</i>, <i> arbitrary predefined limits </i>.
+Furthermore, it is important to recognize that agreement plots (and agreement indices) provide validatiy at the assay level (i.e., performance across a set of samples).
+They cannot distinguish between false-positive and true-positive results for individual samples, as good agreement for a single sample may occur by random chance.
+Finally, the predefined acceptable limits used to evaluate the limits of agreement (LoAs) are arbitrary, and the LoAs themselves are insufficient to guide interpretation on their own.

 ## Recommendations & Concluding Remarks
 We encourage others to routinely monitor agreement between genetic markers.
 Due to spatiotemporal variation in sample composition or study group composition, the diagnostic specificity of molecular assays fluctuates.
 This phenomenon is known as the spectrum effect and is an important source of methodological bias across studies, study groups (e.g., age groups) and specimen types [8].
-To avoid these pitfalls, we recommend assessing agreement between genetic markers on a per study subgroup basis, and for annual cross sectional studies, on a yearly basis within a single subgroup. <i>MIQE guidelines</i> [9].
+To avoid these pitfalls, we recommend assessing agreement between genetic markers on a per study subgroup basis, and for annual cross sectional studies, on a yearly basis within a single subgroup.
+In a similar vein, we recommend following the MIQE reporting guidelines for qPCR‑based analyses, as adherence to these guidelines may also help reduce interstudy variation [9].

 We hope the information presented in this tutorial will help familiarize researchers with the dual-target approach and agreement analysis.
 In our view, these methods may help reduce variation across studies and enhance the quality of evidence generated by molecular carriage surveillance studies.